-We hope you’re aware of the big news: a few weeks ago, an extraordinary Amped FIVE update rolled out bringing Speed Estimation 2d filter into the software.
-We’ve dedicated a blog post to explain what the filter does and how to use it, and we recommend that you read that post before going on with this one.
+We hope you’re aware of the big news.
+A few weeks ago, an extraordinary Amped FIVE update rolled out bringing Speed Estimation 2d filter into the software.
+We’ve dedicated a blog post to explain what the filter does and how to use it.
+We recommend that you read that post before going on with this one.
 Hereafter, indeed, we’ll be explaining how the filter works, how we compute the speed and the uncertainty.
 Happy reading!

 - Working hypotheses for the Speed Estimation 2d filter